zeroc-ice/ice-packaging/ice/rpm/README.md

     .el7
     .amzn1

-These tags correspond to the Linux distributions that ZeroC officially supports.
+These tags correspond to the Linux RPM distributions provided by ZeroC.

 Optional macros can be set to customize the RPMs:

 * `nameprefix` : defines the prefix to use for RPM package names.
-For example, if it's defined to `zeroc-`, the RPM for glacier2 will be named `zeroc-glacier2` and the RPM for `libice3.6` will be named `libzeroc-ice3.6`.
+For example, if it's defined to `zeroc-`, the RPM for glacier2 will be named `zeroc-glacier2` and the RPM for `libice3.7` will be named `libzeroc-ice3.7`.

-* `ice_license` : defines the license shown in the RPM information (default value is `GPL v2 with exceptions`).
+* `ice_license` : defines the license shown in the RPM information (default value is `GPLv2 with exceptions`).

+* `biarch` : on Red Hat Enterprise Linux 7, set biarch to 1 to generate packages for both x86_64 and i686.

 ## The RPM package build directory

-The RPM package build directory is `/usr/src/packages` on SLES.
-For RHEL and Amazon Linux, create and use `~/rpmbuild`.
-In this document we refer to the package directory symbolically as `pkgdir`.
+The RPM package build directory is usually `~/rpmbuild`.

-You may need to adjust the permissions on all subdirectories of this directory to be able to create RPM packages as a non-root user.

 ## RPM build prerequisites